Fri 2026-04-17

 You can start sooner than you think

 You do not need perfect branding, perfect overlays, perfect gear, and a perfect plan to start.
+You can always make your stream better later.

 Streaming becomes much easier to understand once it is real.
 You will usually learn more from doing a few streams and thinking honestly about them than from endless preparation in theory.